sao-eht/ehthops/docs/source/setting_up_calibration.rst

     cd ehthops
     git submodule update --init --remote

-The last line above ensures that the submodules are updated to the latest version.
+The last line above ensures that the submodules containing metadata and summary notebooks are updated to the latest version.

-The code repository consists of four directories named **hops-bx** where **x** stands for the EHT "zoom" band.
+The code repository consists of four directories named **hops-bx** where **x** stands for the EHT "zoom" frequency band.
 Conventionally, in order of increasing frequency, the bands are named 1, 2, 3, and 4.

 .. note::